NEC4

 • Is correspondence logged with date, reference, sender, and recipient?

-6. Payment administration (clauses 50 to 53)
+6. Payment administration (Clauses 50 to 53)

 Payment under NEC4 follows a strict timetable.
 The Project Manager assesses the amount due within one week of each assessment date.
 The Client pays within three weeks of the assessment date.
 Late payment attracts interest.
 Incorrect assessment can be challenged.